pbuckner/x-plane_plugins/XPython/docs/source/usage/pip.rst

 Installing a package already installed is not a problem.
 You can install multiple packages at the same time.

+If you're looking to distribute your plugin which requires a non-standard python package, you should take a look at automating installation using the XPPython3 :py:mod:`utils.xp_pip` module.

 ----

 .. [#F1] You'll install python libraries using PIP: you do not install X-Plane plugins using PIP.